woterr/vaesa/README.md

 A PEER refers to a node in a Peer-to-Peer (P2P) communication system.
 Each peer can act both as a client and a server.
 When the system starts, it launches a server that listens on a specified port for incoming connections.
 Other peers in the network can establish connections to this port to initiate communication.
 Once connected, peers can both send and receive messages using the same socket interface.

 This implementation leverages Python’s built-in socket module to manage TCP connections.
 Each peer maintains a list of active connections and handles incoming data in real-time using multithreading to allow concurrent message exchange.
+These connections are uniquely identified using session IDs.
 All messages sent across the network pass through encrypted channels (AES-CBC), ensuring confidentiality.

 ### Threading